qm-org/qualitymuncher/README.md

 Please note that it's still in development, so please message me (Frost#5872) if you have any bugs, issues, questions, or suggestions, or join my discord server: https://discord.gg/9tRZ6C7tYz

 # Features
- - adding an audio file to the video
+ - replacing audio
- - ability to chose playback speed
+ - chosing playback speed
  - embeds nicely in discord
  - low file size
  - interpolation
  - adding text to video
+ - multiqueue when used with the multiqueue script
  - custom start and duration times
  - consistent updates and new features
  - 4 presets and custom options
+ - automatic update checking
  - setting custom output fps, audio bitrate, video bitrate, and scale
- - very few bugs or issues, program tells you if you might've entered something wrong (work in progress)
+ - minimal bugs or issues
- - audio distortion (earrape)
+ - two different methods for audio distortion (earrape)
  - stretched resolution output
  - custom saturation, contrast, and brightness values
  - and more!